acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

 <api name="add">
 @function
-Register a pageMod, activating it for the pages to which it applies.
+Register a PageMod, activating it for the pages to which it applies.
-@param pageMod {PageMod,Object}
+@param PageMod {PageMod,Object}
-The pageMod to add, or options for a pageMod to create and then add.
+The PageMod to add, or options for a PageMod to create and then add.
 </api>

 <api name="remove">
 @function
-Unregister a pageMod, deactivating it.
+Unregister a PageMod, deactivating it.
-@param pageMod {PageMod} the pageMod to remove.
+@param PageMod {PageMod} the PageMod to remove.
 </api>